 Get more details on the Syracuse University Academic Calendar>>

 Your Syracuse University NetID will give you access to the University’s email, financial aid and registration system.
 It is essential that you activate and check your email account regularly, as it will be the primary communication source for class, program and school information before and after you arrive on campus.
 Your SUID is printed on your admit letter and Intent to Register form.

 You can access your email via SUMail.
 Your personal records, including grades and financial aid information, is available on MySlice.

 Need-based aid is administered through the University’s Office of Financial Aid, which facilitates the disbursement of government loan funds, the only form of need-based aid available to graduate students.
 In order to be considered for federal aid you must be a U.S. citizen or permanent resident and submit a Free Application for Federal Student Aid (FAFSA).
-If your program begins in the summer, you must file for both 2020-21 and 2021-22.
-You may apply online and should do so as soon as possible.
+If your program begins in the summer, you must file for both 2022-23 and 2023-24.
 You should also check your Financial Aid To-Do List on MySlice in order to apply for summer financial aid.
 The curriculum sheets above indicate how many credits you will take each term.

 Health insurance is also required of all graduate students, to cover expenses not included in the health fee and medical treatment outside of the Health Center, such as emergency room care, hospitalization, eye care and dental services.

 If you have not already, you must submit an official transcript from your undergraduate institution which must bear the appropriate signatures and seal of the institution that issued it and must be received by Syracuse University in a sealed envelope directly from that institution or submitted electronically through a transcript service.